mlswg/mls-extensions/draft-ietf-mls-extensions.md

 can prevent an External Join by providing either an invalid GroupInfo object or an invalid SelfRemove Proposal.
 The security properties of external joins does not change with the addition of this proposal type.

+## Multi Credentials

+Using a Weak Multi Credential reduces the overall credential security to the security of the least secure of its credential bindings.